Adaptive Attention Distillation for Robust Few-Shot Segmentation under Environmental Perturbations: Experiments

-\textbf{(2)The Effectiveness and Efficiency of the Number of Learnable Queries.} {Table~\ref{tab:ablation_B} investigates the impact of the number of learnable queries ($N$) using the Swin-Transformer backbone.
-Performance remains relatively stable across variations: 1-shot results fluctuate within a narrow $\pm2\%$ range, while 5-shot results exhibit a slight rise followed by a decline.
-Consequently, we select $N=15$ as the optimal setting.
-Importantly, increasing $N$ (up to 100) incurs negligible computational overhead.
-Since the queries function as low-dimensional vectors interacting within the lightweight AAD module, their contribution to the total GFLOPs and inference time is minimal compared to the backbone feature extraction.
-Thus, the model achieves robust performance with high efficiency regardless of minor variations in query count.}
+\textbf{(2) The Effectiveness and Efficiency of the Number of Learnable Queries.} {Table~\ref{tab:ablation_B} investigates the impact of the number of learnable queries on both performance and computational efficiency.
+Notably, the baseline without any learnable queries ($N=0$) yields exceptionally poor results across all datasets, underscoring their critical role in the framework.
+Introducing even a small number of queries ($N=5$) leads to a substantial performance leap.
+As $N$ increases to 15, the model achieves optimal or near-optimal results in most scenarios, securing the highest scores on the Steel defect (15.36\% for 1-shot, 25.39\% for 5-shot) and Leaf disease (34.37\% for 1-shot).
+Beyond $N=15$, the performance exhibits a general trend of slight decline or irregular fluctuation, suggesting that an excessive number of queries may introduce redundant information or noise.
+Consequently, we select $N=15$ as the optimal default setting.
+Importantly, increasing $N$ from 0 to 100 incurs negligible computational overhead, with GFLOPs only marginally increasing from 275 to 277.
+Since these queries function as low-dimensional vectors interacting within a lightweight module, their contribution to the total computational cost is minimal, ensuring that the model achieves robust performance with high efficiency.}

 \textbf{(3) Ablation Study for Feature Combination Methods.} In the class discriminative information learner, learnable queries interact with support features $f^{s}$, query features $f^{q}$, support mask $M^{s}$, and query aggregation masks $M^{q'}$ to learn category information.
 We employ a combined approach using Eq.~\ref{eq:foreground} and Eq.~\ref{eq:transformer}.
 Tab.~\ref{tab:ablation_C} presents two alternative feature fusion methods.
-Maskadd (Eq.~\ref{eq:add}) draws inspiration from Mask2former, where features are first attended to and then combined with the mask.
+Maskaad (Eq.~\ref{eq:add}) draws inspiration from Mask2former, where features are first attended to and then combined with the mask.
 Concat (Eq.~\ref{eq:concat}) involves concatenating features and masks before feeding them into ADG.The results in the table demonstrate the comprehensive superiority of our approach over the other two methods, indicating that directly identifying foreground features allows the model to learn more accurate category information.

 Where $(M^{s}{i},M^{q'}{i})$ refer to the concatenation of two features.

 \textbf{(4) Comparison Results for Multiple Backbones.} Simultaneously, we showcase the results of our method on various backbones, all of which are loaded with pre-trained weights from ImageNet.
 ViT~\cite{DosovitskiyB0WZ21}, on the other hand, is initialized with pre-training parameters from CLIP~\cite{RadfordKHRGASAM21}.
 From Tab.~\ref{tab:ablation_D}, it can be observed that the results are optimal for ResNet-101 and Swin-Transformer, showing stability across multiple datasets and settings.